teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 5. You’ll have had your official photo taken.
 Doug Mackay is the person to ask to take your photo.
 6. You’ll have your photo added to the Deeson team page on the agency website.
 You can do this yourself using the CMS.
 7. You’ll have agreed month one goals with your pod lead to help inform your learning during your first month.
 We have a self-led development approach.
 This is your first step towards self-led development.
 8. You’ll have a first week review meeting with your pod lead.
-This is A 9.an opportunity to share feedback from your first week and answer those burning questions.
+This is an opportunity to share feedback from your first week and answer those burning questions.

 #In months one to six